joandste/cl-openai/README.md

                                           :content "hello chatgpt"))))
 ```

-A simple function that answers to the user optional specify model to use:
+A simple function that answers to the user with option to specify model:
 ```
 (defun get-message (response)
     (~>> response